dariok/wdbplus/README.md

 1. run `edoc/post-install.xql` to set execution rights and apply the index configuration (if you change the destination, adjust your paths).

 ## Initial configuration
-Set the name for the instance and other settings in `edoc/config.xml`.
+Set the name for the instance and other settings in `edoc/config.xml` or using the form under `edoc/admin/admin.html`.

 ## Creating and uploading projects
 While many different ways of putting data into the application are possible, the standard way is to have one collection